 I Have a Conspiracy Theory that the New Smith Campus Center was Constructed to Normalize Data Collection

 When I first visited the Smith Campus Center three weeks ago, I settled into one of the orange, mock-papasan chairs on the second floor right above Pavement Coffee.
-Maybe it’s because I’m shorter than the average Harvard student (clocking in at 5 feet and three-quarters of an inch), but leaning back into the orange sphere was like retreating into a plush, Sunny D-colored cave.
+Maybe it’s because I’m shorter than the average Harvard student (clocking in at 5 feet and one-and-three-quarters of an inch), but leaning back into the orange sphere was like retreating into a plush, Sunny D-colored cave.
 I had planned to finish some readings for a for class but the chair was so comfortable that I couldn’t.
 I lounged.

 I looked at Massachusetts Avenue through the wall-sized window in front of me.
 I had a clear view from the T stop to the campus exit by Cafe Gato Rojo and all the way over to Clover.
 I thought I saw a professor I really admire drinking a grande Starbucks beverage, which I found remarkable because he seems too serious a person to have read the gratuitous Frappuccino flavors off the Starbucks menu.
 I looked again and realized it was a different, nicely dressed man rushing to campus.
 I wondered if I’d see my roommate running to class (he was still asleep by the time I left our room in the Quad, even though he had class in 30 minutes).

 As I mindlessly watched people walk to and from campus, a friend texted me asking what I was up to.
 “Looking at Mass Ave,” I responded blandly as I surveyed people two stories below me, like a Greek god or a security camera incarnate.